Immunotherapy Side Effects

 Other side effects might include:

-Some types of immunotherapy may cause severe or even fatal allergic and inflammation-related reactions.
-However, these reactions are rare.
+Some types of immunotherapy may cause severe or fatal allergic and inflammation-related reactions.
+But, these reactions are rare.

 Certain side effects might happen depending on the type of immunotherapy you receive.
-Visit the page for the specific type of immunotherapy that you are receiving for more details about possible serious side effects of that type of treatment.
-These include:
+Visit the page for the type of immunotherapy that you are receiving for more details about serious side effects.
+Types of immunotherapy include: